Federico-PizarroBejarano/Decentralized-Multi-Robot-Exploration/README.md

 ## Decentralized Multi-Robot Exploration
 This project aims to create an algorithm for decentralized multi-robot exploration, specifically applied to urban search and rescue.
 It is using [this research](https://www.researchgate.net/publication/235642260_Distributed_Value_Functions_for_Multi-Robot_Exploration_a_Position_Paper) as a basis.
+This project formed a part of the comparison used in [this paper](https://ieeexplore.ieee.org/document/9963690).

 ### Installation